OpeyemiAdeniji/youtube-port-ingest/docs/ingest.md

 3. Select **New dashboard**.
 4. Name the dashboard (e.g., Playlist Metrics), choose an icon if desired, and click Create.

 This will create a new empty dashboard.
-Let's get ready-to-add widgets
+Let's get ready to add widgets.

 ### Adding widgets